Free Consultation: (312) 924-7575

 Chicago Work Injury Lawyer, Dave Abels

-While the workers’ compensation process is a no-fault system, there are still many benefits to hiring a Chicago workers’ compensation attorney from Abels & Annes, P.C.
+While Chicago workers’ compensation is a no-fault system, there are still many benefits to hiring a Chicago workers’ compensation attorney from Abels & Annes, P.C.
+While the insurance company will provide some benefits, they can also find ways to deny your claim.
+You need to have an advocate in your corner, especially when there are severe injuries.

-The legal team at Abels & Annes, P.C. has handled numerous workers’ compensation cases and we know the law inside and out.
-We are here to provide sound legal advice and representation to ensure you receive the money you deserve.
-Contact our office online today or call us at (312) 924-7575.
+You must show your injury was due to a workplace accident to be eligible for workers’ compensation.
+It sounds easy, but it can be contentious because insurance companies do not want to pay claims.
+Abels & Annes, P.C. knows workers’ compensation cases inside and out, and we are here to provide sound legal advice and representation to ensure you get the money you need.
+Contact our office today at (312) 924-7575.